Next Start

 There are a number of areas on a vehicle that can be affected in the event of a collision, and it’s important that a proper inspection is given to each.

-One area that can be somewhat difficult to visually detect problems on is the suspension.
+One area that can be somewhat difficult to visually detect problems in is the suspension.
 Typically, one of the first priorities after an accident is to restore the exterior body of the car.
-Once you or a technician looks underneath the vehicle, you might find there is damage to the suspension as well.
+Once you or a technician look underneath the vehicle, you might find there is damage to the suspension as well.

 Basics of the Suspension System

-The suspension system helps play a major role in the drivability of a vehicle and helps to maximize performance when you’re on the road.
+The suspension system plays a major role in the drivability of a vehicle and helps to maximize performance.
 It keeps you in control behind the wheel and ensures there is plenty of friction between the tires and the road surface.

 Many vehicles have both front and rear suspensions, which can operate differently depending on whether a car utilizes front- or rear-wheel drive.

-Most modern vehicles utilize front-wheel drive, which means the front suspension system is extra important.
-It helps with both steering and stabilizing, with the responsibility of sending the car forward.
+Many modern vehicles utilize front-wheel drive, which means the front suspension system is extra important.
+It helps with both steering and stabilizing, with the responsibility of propelling the car forward.

 In particular, accidents that result in the following issues typically correlate with suspension damage: